 A simple Google search would reveal all the details about them.
-Also, check the who.is record of the website, ask questions on forums, and question-answer sites like Quora.
+Also, check the who.is record of the website, ask questions on forums and question-answer sites like Quora.

 8. Don’t Buy From A Random Website

-You may have seen ads on Facebook and Instagram about different products most of them are legit, selling you their products but there are sites that offer their product at a dirt-cheap price.
+You may have seen ads on Facebook and Instagram about different products.
+Most of them are legit, selling you their products, but there are sites that offer their product at a dirt-cheap price.

-If you come across any such site where the price is much lower than the market price then it may be a scam.
+If you come across any such site where the price is much lower than the market price, then it may be a scam.
 They won’t ship any product but just want to collect your credit card information.

-Always verify before making payment that the shopping site redirects to the payment gateway before asking for credit card information.
+Always verify before making a payment that the shopping site redirects to the payment gateway before asking for credit card information.

 9. Avoid Paying For Discreet Services

 A common bio would read “DM for fun”, “Pay For Fun” and many others.
-These are mostly female accounts trying to attract users and would convince them to send their photos, videos, or live chat sessions for money.
+These are primarily female accounts trying to attract users and would convince them to send their photos, videos, or live chat sessions for money.

 10. Maintain Social Distancing With Quick Rich Schemes

 Did you find a person claiming to be a master of trading?
-OR a person selling you a premium course to make millions in few months?
+OR a person selling you a premium course to make millions in a few months?

-Just think, if they are so smart then they would be busy making money not selling their secrets.
+Just think, if they are so smart, then they would be busy making money, not selling their secrets.
 These people would do anything to sell you their course or ask you to join their Telegram or Facebook groups.